PI-Technologies-Budapest/Open_3D_models_to_download/README.md

 # 🧊 Official open-source extensions of *π_stage_1*

 Here you can find some 3D models as an extension for your *π_stage_1*.
-The model list is not ended, feel free to contact us and tell if you need something.
+The model list is not finished yet, feel free to contact us and tell if you need something.
 If you are a 3D modeller then show your extensions!

 ## Packages:
 ### 🔬 Microscopy package: